-- You may ask for bulk waste to be collected a maximum of once a month.
+- You may ask for bulky waste to be collected a maximum of once a month.

 - Leave any rubbish bags open.
 The employees can then see that it is not household waste.

-- You may put the bulk waste outside between 6.30 and 7.15 a.m. on the arranged day.
+- You may put the bulky waste outside between 6.30 and 7.15 a.m. on the arranged day.

-- Place the bulk waste along the side of the road without causing inconvenience to other road users.
+- Place the bulky waste along the side of the road without causing inconvenience to other road users.

-- Do not stack bulk waste between the mini-containers or underground containers.
+- Do not stack bulky waste between the mini-containers or underground containers.
 This would make it impossible to empty the containers.